velartrill/velartrill.github.io/orig/conspirators.md

 "Just remember, it's gonna be okay.
 Okay?
 You have my word, one way or another."

 I can't help but laugh.
 Promises!
 What youthful naïveté.
 Still, I can't deny being held like this… makes me feel so warm and safe that his words ring true all the same.
+Even if I know they're not, just here in this moment, I'm sore tempted to close my eyes and let myself believe.

 We're nearing the lobby, so reluctantly I disentangle myself.
 Lena steps back, letting me out of the corner, and as I move to his side I offer him my hand, which he takes with a smile.
 "Attagirl, red."

-_"Kire misekan,"_ I tell the attendant as the elevator alights on the ground floor, and she looks so startled to hear her native tongue on the lips of Zyahua.
+_"Kire misekan,"_ I tell the attendant as the elevator alights on the ground floor, and she looks so startled to hear her native tongue on the lips of a Zyahua.
 She babbles something I can't understand in reply but I nod and smile anyway as Lena leads me out into the lobby.
 Never hurts to be kind to the service staff — they're the ones with the all keys, as the bluebloods so often forget.

 "You speak Kimer Marakki?"
 Lena asks, sounding surprised.
 "You didn't mention that the other night."